stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 Things to review before the exam:
 * A clustered placement group can't span multiple AZ
 * A spread placement group can span multiple AZ
-* The name you speciy for a placement group must be unique within your AWS account
+* The name you specify for a placement group must be unique within your AWS account
 * Only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
 * AWS recommend homogenous instances within placement groups
 * You can't merge placement groups